What is blockchain infrastructure

 In mainstream discourse, node connectivity is an overseen aspect when it comes to the scalability of a blockchain.
 The discussion focuses mainly on other aspects regarding scalability, however, it is node connectivity that determines whether a network operates fast or slow - whether a blockchain scales or not.

 Other blockchains require developers, who build on their system, to run a node.
 This not only means that they have to invest time and resources in this activity but also leads to weaker performances in the network.
-Bitcoin SV on the other hand, allows you to use the blockchain simply as a user.
+BSV on the other hand, allows you to use the blockchain simply as a user.
 For this purpose, LiteClient was developed to allow businesses to simply interface with BSV.

 Using the blockchain as a plug ‘n play infrastructure is one of the reasons why the BSV blockchain is suitable for developers and businesses as a blockchain infrastructure, which leads us to the misconception that Bitcoin is not suitable for so-called smart contracts and for developing applications.